iterative/dvc.org/content/docs/command-reference/import-url.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the source.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is `4`.
+Note that the default value can be set using the `jobs` config option with `dvc remote modify`.
 Using more jobs may speed up the operation.

 - `--desc <text>` - user description of the data (optional).
 This doesn't
   affect any DVC operations.